-Jan 05, 2020 Joe Kleiman Asia, Europe & Middle East, Features, Headlines, IPM guide to AV 2020, Technology & Media, World Expos, World markets Comments Off on From Aichi in 2005 to Dubai in 2020, Christie technology helps spur innovation for over a decade of World Expos
+Jan 05, 2020 Joe Kleiman Asia, Europe & Middle East, Features, Homepage Slider, IPM guide to AV 2020, Technology & Media, World Expos, World markets Comments Off on From Aichi in 2005 to Dubai in 2020, Christie technology helps spur innovation for over a decade of World Expos

 ABOVE: Conceptual illustration of Christie projection technology on display at Al Wasl Plaza.
 Courtesy Expo 2020 Dubai